Prospective Marriage & Partner Visas for Australia

 More information on Prospective Marriage Visas can be found here.

-If you have any questions about these requirements or would like to speak to one of our experts for more information on Australian visas, get in touch with Ethos Migration Lawyers in Melbourne today.
+If you have any questions about these requirements or would like to speak to one of our immigration lawyers for more information, get in touch with Ethos Migration Lawyers in Melbourne today.

 To ensure your partner can stay in Australia once you are married, you must apply for the most appropriate partner visa giving them the right to stay and live in Australia.